 It’s a good place for novice fly anglers as well as those with top skills to get plenty of action for average-sized trout.

 It’s on our list of best Central Oregon fishing rivers.

 The Deschutes below Pelton Dam is one of the country’s best-known fly fishing waters.

 The Jefferson County stretch includes many hallowed waters, including the famous Mecca area near Warm Springs.
-This area borders the Warm Springs Indian Reservation and is open to seasonal trout fishing from the fourth Saturday in April through the end of October.
+This area borders the Warm Springs Indian Reservation and is open to seasonal trout fishing from late April through the end of October.

 Only artificial flies and lures may be used, and you can’t fish from a boat but can use one to access some of the better spots along the river.

 Trout fishing can be great at times throughout the season.